 How did we get it right?
 By using a science-based approach grounded in observation, deduction and a healthy skepticism of what the “experts” in charge claimed.
 We also went to great lengths to educate our readers about the science in play, explaining in detail how radioactivity and contamination differ, the health risks from such a nuclear accident, and what concerned folks could do to remain as safe as possible.

-When California's authorities suddenly reversed course and scrambled to evacuate nearly 200,000 residents living downstream of the Oroville dam, within an hour, we had released an analysis of the situation, explaining the critical differences among the primary spillway, the main dam, and the auxiliary spillway.
+Earlier this month, when California’s authorities suddenly reversed course and scrambled to evacuate nearly 200,000 residents living downstream of the Oroville dam, within an hour, we had released an analysis of the situation, explaining the critical differences among the primary spillway, the main dam, and the auxiliary spillway.

-Where mainstream media outlets were consumed by covering the Grammy’s, we were able to tweet and blog relevant details to the worried people hungry for information about the dam's integrity, keeping them both grounded and informed:
+Where mainstream media outlets were consumed by covering the Grammys, we were able to tweet and blog relevant details to the worried people hungry for information about the dam’s integrity, keeping them both grounded and informed:

 By 10:00pm that same Sunday night of February 12th, we had shared a series of updates with schematics, images and conclusions that was more complete, accurate and hysteria-free than any other news source we could find at the time.

 By the next morning, we had located and interviewed one of America’s top dam experts, who provided an absolutely spectacular assessment of the situation at Oroville.
 That podcast has been listened to by nearly 50,000 people at this point, including residents of Oroville who have used its insights to determine whether or not to return home at this time.

 And on top of all this, our own community began filling in the blanks with their expertise.
 One community member, an emergency worker deployed to the dam earlier this week, has been providing us with valuable insider information that state officials have resisted making public.

 Information Deficits And Crisis Risk Assessment